top of page

 Illinois.

-Our newest recording project, "Four Chefs",demonstrates how much we our love effectly collaborating and building new music together.
+Our newest recording project, "Four Chefs," demonstrates how much the members of Planet Flippo love collaborating and building new music together.

-Feel free to listen to each of our recordings and learn a bit about the different contributions our playes make in the rehearsing and recording process.
+Feel free to listen to each of our recordings and learn a bit about the different contributions each player made in the rehearsing and recording process.

 This program is partially supported by a grant from the Illinois Arts Council.